WesleyYoung/fsgod-src/README.md

 ### ssh

-The ssh method exposes the [node-ssh](https://www.npmjs.com/package/node-ssh "node-ssh") API and all of it's functionality can be accessed like so:
+The ssh method exposes the [node-ssh](https://www.npmjs.com/package/node-ssh "node-ssh") API and all of it's functionality can be accessed via the 'ssh' property like so:

 ```javascript
 remop.connect({